Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Aaron Judge At The Plate

-- Judge has had an RBI in 33 games this season (39.8%), including 15 multi-RBI outings (18.1%).
-He has also driven in three or more of his team's runs in six contests.
+- In 39.3% of his games this year, Judge has driven in at least one run.
+In 15 of those games (17.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.